" Blog da Horta Biológica: Harvesting and Extraction of Raw Honey

 What Is Raw Honey?

-Honey that is sold commercially on a large scale goes through refinement processes that make it more translucent and appealing to the consumer.
-However, these processes remove beneficial nutrients such as pollen, antioxidants, and enzymes.
-It is also known that sugars and other sweeteners are added to commercialized honey to reduce production costs.
+Honey sold on a large commercial scale often goes through refining processes that make it clearer and more appealing to consumers but remove beneficial nutrients such as pollen, enzymes and antioxidants.
+It is also known that sugars and other sweeteners are sometimes added to commercial honey to reduce production costs.

-There are several ways to distinguish raw honey from industrialized honey, which we will talk about in another post so that this one doesn't get too long.
+There are several ways to distinguish raw honey from processed honey, which we will cover in another post to keep this one from becoming too long.

 What To Do With Beeswax?

-The beeswax left in the extractor and filter can be melted and clean so that it can be used in artisanal products such as soap, cosmetics, ans candles.
+The beeswax left in the extractor and filters can be melted and purified for use in making artisanal products, such as soap, cosmetics, and candles.

-Check our post and video How To Clean Beeswax to know how to melt, filter, and store this wonderful natural product.
+Check out our post and video How To Clean Beeswax to learn how to melt, filter, and store this wonderful natural product.

-For a better understanding of the whole process, watch our educational video where we show honey harvesting step-by-step.
+For a better understanding of the whole process, watch our educational video where we show the step-by-step honey harvest.

 VIDEO - Harvesting and Extraction of Raw Honey